moosetechnology/moosetechnology.github.io/moose-wiki/Users/inspector/inspector.md

 1. navigate a group of classes
 2. select the interesting classes *(optional)*
-3. transform the moose group into a moose specialized group
+3. transform the moose group into a specialized moose group
 4. use the moose extension

 ![Example to show system complexity](system-complexity.gif){: .img-fill }

-## Creating its plugins